lebotlan/libexpand/README.md

 ## Layout as equations

-An equation captures a 1D constraint, e.g. horizontal constraint *or* vertical constraint (Libexpand computes positions and sizes, it cannot solve Tetris problems).
+An equation captures a 1D constraint, e.g. horizontal constraint *or* vertical constraint (libexpand computes positions and sizes, it cannot solve Tetris problems).

  - A bvar is a variable holding a position (e.g. the left side or right side of a box).
  - A hvar is an expansion variable that can be used to put space between items, or to left-align, center, or right-align a box content.